 My favorite color is orange.

-I like the idea of traveling because I don’t get out as much as I’d like.
+I like the idea of traveling because I like being away.
+But, I don’t get out as much as I’d like.
 There are plenty of places I would love to visit in the United States, but I would really love to go to Spain and Italy.

 I’m a bit of a control freak, which is probably why I love simulation games like The Sims and Civilization.

-I could list all the quirky tidbits that make me who I am, but that would be cheating.
-I hope to give you many opportunities to discover more about myself through my writing.
-So, I hope you’ve enjoyed this initial about me moment, and I look forward to hearing from you soon!
+I could list all the quirky tidbits that make me who I am, but that would rob you of the opportunity to get to know me.
+So, I hope you’ve enjoyed this initial peek into my life, and I look forward to hearing from you soon.